stated-tech/Grants-Program/applications/root.md

 ### Team's experience

-MatthiewM is a JS full-stack developer and rust (substrate) developer.
+MatthiewM is a rust (substrate) developer.
 He originally was a physics engineer.
-He will be participating in the Polkadot Academy in Jannuary 2022 for one month in Buenos Aires.
+He participated in the Polkadot Academy in Jannuary 2022 in Buenos Aires.

 David has a background in the Social Sharing Economy as an Impact Fintech Founder.
-He originally was Product Manager for an AI powered financial product.
+Gratuated from the EDHEC Business School (top 10 BS in Europe - Financial Ttimes), he originally was Product Manager for an AI powered financial product.
+David is also preparing a Ph.D. thesis in blockchain governance (corporate finance) at La Sorbonne (ESCP Business School) in Paris.

 Richard - Edgeware council member, contributor.
 Co-steward of [Kabocha parachain](https://kabocha.network].
 Co-founded [Copa90.com](https://copa90.com), creative director [Bigballs Media](https://www.hollywoodreporter.com/news/general-news/liberty-global-buys-stake-bigballs-831290/), and [I Am Playr](https://www.youtube.com/watch?v=ZceipOGEblk).
 Been building/funding/scaling communities on social networks since 2007.
 Previously [Decred](https://github.com/monsieurbulb/forksintheroad/blob/master/Decred_forks_in_the_road.md) contributor.